Multi-label Image Classification using Adaptive Graph Convolutional Networks: from a Single Domain to Multiple Domains: Related works

-Moreover, similar to any DL method, the aforementioned multi-label classification methods heavily depend on the availability of a large amount of annotated data.
+Over the last years, DL methods have achieved a remarkable progress in the field of computer vision and pattern recognition.
+However, the effectiveness of DL approaches heavily depends on the availability of a large amount of annotated data.
 For mitigating the huge cost caused by data annotation, the field of unsupervised domain adaptation~\citep{etd, mdd, mmd, dann, cada} has been widely investigated over the last decade.
 It aims at making use of an existing labeled dataset from a related domain called \textit{source domain} to enhance the model performance on a domain of interest termed \textit{target domain}, for which only unlabeled data are provided.

 Unsupervised domain adaptation methods can be separated into two main categories.
 The first one~\citep{etd,mdd,mmd} aims at explicitly reducing the domain gap by minimizing statistical discrepancy measures between the two domains.
 Alternatively, the second class of methods implicitly minimizes this domain gap by adopting an adversarial training approach~\citep{dann,cada}.
 The main idea consists in using a domain classifier to play a min-max two-player game with the feature generator.
 This strategy is designed to enforce the generation of domain-invariant features that are sufficiently discriminative.

 Nevertheless, most existing techniques focus on the task of single-label image classification.
-In fact, very few papers have considered domain adaptation for multi-label image classification~\citep{ml-anet, chest, ml-gcn}.
+In fact, very few papers have considered domain adaptation for multi-label image classification~\citep{ml-anet, chest, ml-gcn},\citep{dda-mlic}.

+Among these rare references, we can mention ML-ANet~\citep{ml-anet}, which explicitly minimizes the domain gap by optimizing multi-kernels maximum mean discrepancies (MK-MMD) in a Reproducing Kernel Hilbert Space (RKHS).
+More recently, an adversarial approach has been adopted in~\citep{chest} where a condition-based domain discriminator similar to conditional-GANs~\citep{c-gan} has been employed.
+However, similar to the first category of methods for traditional multi-label image classification, these two approaches~\citep{ml-anet, chest} neglect the important information of label dependencies.